eyeshield2110/BigData-Lab/lab2-spark/README.md

 df.groupBy("x").sum()
 df.groupBy("x").mean()
 ```
-NOAH'S NOTE: My demo of the groupBy method using a csv with headers name,age,major and with two rows with the name "Noah"
+NOAH'S NOTE: My demo of the groupBy method using a csv with headers name,age,major and with two rows with the name "Noah".
+Also, cannot apply methods on GroupObject like this: df.groupBy(df.name).sort(df.name). => Need to aggregate it first, before using other transformation.
 ```python
 df.groupBy(df.name).count().show()
 +-----+-----+